cheeyeo/ph0bo5/README.md

 * Use the decrypted key to decrypt the file object

-Note that this has the ability to encrypt larger file objects since RSA has an upper limit of 190 bytes
+Note that this has the ability to encrypt larger file objects since RSA has an upper limit of 190 bytes.

 ### To run